Ethanol10/Ror2Ganon/README.md

 - 1.0.0 - Initial Release

 ## Future Plans
-- Implement new skills
+- Work on new skills?
+This is a big Ｈｍｍ because I don't have the animation expertise to match what's already been implemented.
 - Fix some bugs (in Known issues)
-- Balance the current skills (They may feel a little too strong at the start)
-- Update Ancient Scepter skill for Warlock Punch (it's a little underwhelming)
+- Update Ancient Scepter skill for Specials (it's a little underwhelming)
 - Add some on-hit VFX, it completely slipped my mind.

 ## Known Issues